Thank you to all our participants, excursion providers, and the Yellowknife and Northwest Territories community for a welcoming and successful event!

 The 22ndNRB will be held from August 18th to 23rd, 2019.

-The workshop will include presentations (oral and poster), panel and open discussions, and off-site activities all focussed on major themes and challenges in cold regions hydrology and water resources.
+The workshop will include oral presentations, panel and open discussions, and off-site activities all focussed on major themes and challenges in cold regions hydrology and water resources.
 All activities are intended to generate and share scientific and Indigenous knowledge from throughout the circumpolar region so that a greater understanding of climate warming impacts on northern water resources and the human communities that depend on them can be attained.